WebEngage/podspecs/README.md

 This Repository contains all the releases of **WebEngage iOS SDK**.

+### 5.0.0 [Release: 15 October, 2019]
+- Added support for WhatsApp as an Engagement Channel

 ### 4.9.9 [Release: 4 October, 2019]
 - Corrects an issue with WebView on iOS 8 & 9